matejkosiarcik/azlint/README.md

 ## Configuration

+AZLint expects to have config files in the root directory you are calling from.
+Eg. repository root.
+AZLint relies on bundled linters to pick their own config file automatically.

 You can turn of linters/formatters using environment variables.
 Example:
 `docker run -itv "$PWD:/project:ro" -e VALIDATE_FOO=false matejkosiarcik/azlint`.
 Where `VALIDATE_FOO` is one of following:

 - `VALIDATE_AUTOPEP8`